Dear Fabergé Enthusiasts:

 As we begin the seventh year of publishing the Fabergé Research Newsletter, we are delighted to share a very special invitation with our readers and to present the Spring 2012 issue of the newsletter with new research on the Fabergé jewels in the Fersman Portfolio along with the regular columns.

 Houston Museum of Natural Science, Houston, Texas (USA)

-You are invited to participate in a Fabergé enthusiast event through a partnership with Artie and Dorothy McFerrin, owners of a recently-formed Fabergé collection, and the museum.
+You are invited to participate in a Fabergé enthusiast event through a partnership with Artie and Dorothy McFerrin, owners of a recently-formed Fabergé collection

 The gathering will include an introduction to the more than 300-piece collection shown in its entirety for the first time, followed by a private viewing, lectures by authorities, a book signing, and a visit to the amazing displays in the Cullen Hall of Gems and Minerals.
 The museum also has a year-around three-story butterfly house and a brand-new dinosaur wing bigger than the size of a football field.

 To assist the museum in planning for the event, please respond ASAP if you would like to attend, and suggest special interest topics for the lectures.

 Recent Additions to the McFerrin Collection: Bismarck Box (1889), Hand Fan with a Fabergé Sticks and Guards, Lord Carrington Box (1894)

 (Photographs © C&M Photographers)

 Fersman Portfolio – Fabergé Jewels Reviewed

 Regular Columns: Auctions | Exhibitions | General News | Publications | Readers Forum | Searching for Fabergé